gazbert/bxbot/README.md

 Clone the repo locally (master branch).

-### Maven
-1. From the project root, run `./mvnw clean install`.
-   If you want to run the exchange integration tests, use `./mvnw clean install -Pint`.
-   To execute both unit and integration tests, use `./mvnw clean install -Pall`.
-1. Take a look at the Javadoc in the `./target/apidocs` folders of the bxbot-trading-api, bxbot-strategy-api, and bxbot-exchange-api modules after the build completes.

 ### Gradle
 1. From the project root, run `./gradlew build`.
    If you want to run the exchange integration tests, use `./gradlew integrationTests`.